Lord's Resistance Army insurgency: Renewed fighting (2008–present)

 In February 2008, LRA launched its first known attack in the Central African Republic in Bassigbiri, Haut-Mbomou.
 In the next month, LRA raided the first major town in Haut-Mbomou, Obo.

 In June 2008, diplomats reported that the Lord's Resistance Army had bought new weapons and was recruiting new soldiers, adding 1,000 recruits to the 600 soldiers it already had.
 At about the same time, Uganda, South Sudan, and Congo-Kinshasa agreed to a plan to crush the movement together; the South Sudanese Government claimed that the Lord's Resistance Army killed 14 of their soldiers in a raid on June 7 2008, in Nabanga, DR Congo.

 The LRA was alleged to have killed at least 400 people in attacks on a number of villages in the DR Congo on and after Christmas Day, 2008.
 Throughout 2009, the LRA was blamed for several attacks in Southern Sudan, DR Congo, and Central African Republic.
 In March 2010, news emerged about a December 2009 massacre in DR Congo perpetrated by the LRA.

 In May 2010, US President Barack Obama signed the Lord's Resistance Army Disarmament and Northern Uganda Recovery Act into law.
 In October 2011, Obama announced the deployment of 100 US troops to aid other anti-LRA forces in subduing LRA leader Joseph Kony, citing the aforementioned act in a letter to the heads of both houses of Congress.

 On 23 March 2012, the African Union announced its intentions to send an international brigade of 5,000 military troops "from Uganda, South Sudan, Central African Republic, and Congo, countries where Kony's reign of terror has been felt over the years ... to join the hunt for rebel leader Joseph Kony and to "neutralize" him.
 According to the statement, "the mission would commence on 24 March 2012 and the search would last until Kony was caught", after which the task force would be disbanded.
 The effort is Ugandan-led and backed by the US with the 100 advisers already there, who are offering advice, intelligence and training, along with equipment.
-The brigade established its headquarters in Yambio, South Sudan, close to the border with the DRC, and is commanded by a Ugandan officer; while, a Congolese officer has oversight of intelligence operations.
+The brigade established its headquarters in Yambio, South Sudan, close to the border with the DRC, and was commanded by a Ugandan officer; while, a Congolese officer had oversight of intelligence operations.